Below are 5 quick steps that solve most in-browser video call issues.

 🔎 Incognito doesn't load your browser extensions.
 So try Incognito, to clarify if an extension is blocking the video call from loading.

 🏃🏽♂️ Even great networks can have packet loss.
 And it's packet loss that's important to live media streaming.
 Take a network test.
-Read this hep page for more.
+Read this help page for more.

-We're glad to help!
+Daily is a real-time API for developers.
+We're glad to help teams using our API.
 Chat or email with us.